Why Is Prison Food So Bad?

 Is federal prison food better than state prison food?

-It really depends on the location of the facility and the talent of the people cooking the food, as most prisons use inmates to prepare meals while others have a food service company whom they pay on a per meal contract basis.
+It really depends on the location of the facility and the talent of the people cooking the food, as most prisons use inmates to prepare meals while others have a food service company for whom they pay on a per-meal contract basis.

 Many of the meals are hot, with regular staples of chicken, hamburgers, hotdogs, lasagna, burritos, tacos, and fish.
 In addition to the regular meal, most federal prisons also have a self-service salad bar area where beans, peas, and other foods are often available during mealtimes.